salomondush/libTool/README.md

 # libTool

 This webtool helps in classifying information about scanned books in libraries mainly for error correction, wrong order, and wrong location.
-So far, it is being used by Vanderbilt University Central library, Sarah Shannon Stevenson Science & Engineering Library, and the Divinity library.
+This tool was used by Vanderbilt University Central library, Sarah Shannon Stevenson Science & Engineering Library, and the Divinity library during the summer of 2021.
 All data is open for public access, except adding and viewing files.

-You can navigate the link below of the actual website [libTool](https://valibtool.uc.r.appspot.com/)
+This tool is no longer in use and it's currently not deployed.

 # Using